eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 level of assurance for authentication.
-- **Wallet Secure Cryptographic Device (WSCD):** tamper-resistant device that provides an environment that is linked to and used by the wallet secure cryptographic application to protect critical assets and provide cryptographic functions for the secure execution of critical.
+- **Wallet Secure Cryptographic Device (WSCD):** tamper-resistant device that provides an environment that is linked to and used by the wallet secure cryptographic application to protect critical assets and to securely execute cryptographic functions.
 This includes a keystore, but also the environment where the security-critical functions are executed.
 The WSCD is tamper-proof and duplication-proof.
 One WSCD may be included in multiple Wallet Units, e.g. in case of a remote HSM.
 The WSCD consists of two parts: the